-Provide 2009-2010 academic year costs of attendance for the following categories that are applicable to your institution.

-Check here if your institution's 2009-2010 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2009-2010 academic year costs of attendance will be available: July 15

-G1.
-Undergraduate full-time tuition, required fees, room and board

-List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2009-2010 academic year (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
-A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
-Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
-Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
-Do not include optional fees (e.g., parking, laboratory use).

-FIRST-YEAR UNDERGRADUATES

-PRIVATE INSTITUTION

-Tuition:

-PUBLIC INSTITUTION

-Tuition: 4302 4302

-In-district:

-In-state (out-of-district): 4302 4302

-Out-of-state: 15194 15194

-NONRESIDENT ALIEN: Tuition: 15194 15194

-REQUIRED FEES: 899 899

-ROOM AND BOARD:

-(on-campus) 5322 5322

-ROOM ONLY: 2645 2645

-(on-campus) 2043 2043

-BOARD ONLY: 2677 2677

-(on-campus meal plan) 2011 2077

-Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees):

-Other: Non-Resident Aliens must also pay a mandatory insurance fee.
+G0.
+Please provide the URL of your in stitution's net price calculator Provide 2011-2012 academic year costs institution. of attendance for the following categories that are applicable e to your Check here if your institution's 2011-an approximate date (i.e., month/day) available: July 15 G1.
+Undergraduate full-time tuition, red List the typical tuition, required fees, a cademic year (30 semester hours or 4 hour cost by number of credits).
+A full June; usually equated to two semester Room and board is defined as double include only charges that all full-time activity fees.)
+Do not include optional and room and board for a full-tind for a full- that derive annual tuition by muliod of time generally extending or the period covered by a four-ek or the maximum meal plan.
+Included in tuition (e.g., registration) tiplying credit from September to one-four plan.
+Required fees FIRST-YEAR UNDERGRADUATES PRIVATE INSTITUTION Tuition: PUBLIC INSTITUTION Tuition: In-district: 5208 5208 III-district.
+5208 5208 In-state (out-of-district): 5206 5206 Out-of-state: 18768 18768 NONRESIDENT ALIEN: Tuition: 18768 18768 REQUIRED FEES: 1063 1063 ROOM AND BOARD: (on-campus) 6560 6560 ROOM ONLY: (on-campus) 3620 3620 BOARD ONLY: (on-campus meal plan) 2940 2940 Comprehensive tuition and room ar fees): ν, μ room and board Other: Non-Resident Aliens must aiso pay a mandatory insuran ce fee.
 G2.
-Number of credits per term a student can take for the stated full-time tuition 12

-12 minimum 19 maximum

-No

-Yes

-G3.
-Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?

-G4.
-If tuition and fees vary by undergraduate instructional program, describe briefly: Some programs have additional costs.
-Contact the Admissions Office for more information.
+Number of credits per term a stude nt can take for the stated full-t ime tuition 12 minim um 12 maximum G3.
+Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? ⊠ No G4.
+Do tuition and fees vary by undergr aduate instructional program ?
+Yes ☐ No If yes, what percentage of full-time unde ergraduates pay more than the tuition and fees reported in G